Plan Your Visit » Fish - Boat - Camp - Hunt

 Create an overnight adventure at Oneida Shores Park in Brewerton.
 Enjoy your choice of over 50 shaded lake view campsites - spaces for tents and self-contained RV's and sites with electric and water, all with individual parking areas, picnic tables, grills and hot showers, plus free beach and boat launch access during beach hours, are all available for your convenience.

 Limited Bow/Deer Hunting is permitted in the Fall while Turkey Hunting is allowed in the Spring at Highland Forest.
 Permits for Highland Forest bow season (fall) and turkey hunting (spring) can be obtained by contacting the park at 683-5550.
 Duck hunting is productive along the West Shore of Onondaga Lake, though shooting is not allowed on, at or through park lands.
 DEC managed hunting areas include Cicero Swamp, Cross Lake Islands, Hamlin Marsh, and Three Rivers Wildlife Management Area.
-Please note: Cross bows will not be permitted at Highland.

 During your visit to Onondaga County Parks, you may be photographed, videotaped, or filmed by Onondaga County Parks or authorized parties.
 Your attendance/admission serves as permission for use of these images by Onondaga County Parks.
 Commercial photography or filming is prohibited without permission of Onondaga County Parks.